 Day 7: Snaefellsnes peninsula (part 2)

-Your 7 days in Iceland are almost coming to an end, so let’s make this last one count!
-In fact, I recommend starting your last day in Iceland with a long walk along Ytri Tunga beach, where seal colonies can be often found, basking on rocks offshore.
+I recommend starting your last day in Iceland with a long walk along Ytri Tunga beach, where seal colonies can often be found basking on rocks offshore.

-After chatting with your seal pals, head West on the main road.
-Along the way, you may want to pop into the insta-famous Búðakirkja.
-A minimalistic’s dream, Búðakirkja is a very Nordic-looking black church sitting on a field of lava rock and surrounded by nothing except miles of tall mountains.
+After chatting with your seal pals, head west on the main road.
+Along the way, you may want to pop into the Insta-famous Búðakirkja.
+A minimalistic dream, Búðakirkja is a very Nordic-looking black church sitting on a field of lava rock and surrounded by nothing except miles of tall mountains.

 From Búðakirkja, it’s a 20-minute ride to the small town of Arnastapi, where you will see breathtaking cliffs, lava formations, and spectacular arches in the rocks.
 Arnastapi is connected to the town of Hellnar by a 2.5 km long trail with jaw-dropping views of the rugged coast.
-It takes about 40 minutes each way to complete the trail and is easy enough for kids to tag along, so pack your best boots and make sure to bring your camera with you!
+It takes about 40 minutes each way to complete the trail and is easy enough for kids to tag along.

 From Arnastapi, continue driving west until you reach the cliffs of Londrangar, where you’ll see a pair of 75-meter high basalt pinnacles rising from the coastline.